pine64/website/content/documentation/PineTab2/Software/Tutorials_and_FAQ.md

 ### Recovery from non-booting device
 {{< admonition type="warning" >}}
-You cannot use a virtual machine for this tutorial as rkdeveloptool does not function correctly in a virtual machine.
+You cannot use a virtual machine for this tutorial as rkdeveloptool does not function as intended.
 {{</ admonition >}}

 {{< admonition type="note" >}}
-Before trying this, try the Maskrom instructions above by changing the debug adapter switch to "ON" to bypass the EMMC to boot the factory image off an SD Card.
+Before trying this, try the Maskrom instructions above by changing the debug adapter switch to "ON" to bypass the internal storage to boot the factory image off an SD Card.
 If this doesn't work you may proceed with this tutorial.
 {{</ admonition >}}

 There may be situations where the device refuses to turn on and you cannot see anything coming up through UART.
 This may indicate that your device is bricked.
 The PineTab2 includes a debug adapter which allows the user to access Maskrom mode.
 On it's own this mode is useless as the user requires a miniloader from Rockchip to access any rkdeveloptool commands.